 More often than not, alternative banks (which means alternative valuers) will value the property at the contract price.

-However, if you have genuinely overpaid for a property, then obtaining a bank valuation equal to contract price will be challenging.
+However, if you have genuinely overpaid for a property, then obtaining a bank valuation equal to the contract price will be challenging.

 Some potential borrowers use logic to determine the likelihood of a bank approving their loan.

 They may reflect on the fact that the repayments are easily affordable and assume the bank will agree.

 That is a flawed approach because sometimes (often) bank credit policies often lack logic.

 Just because you feel you’re low risk, doesn’t mean the bank will agree.

 Banks use compressive credit scoring models in order to assess an applicant’s creditworthiness.

 If your application scores low, it will be declined.